RadeonHD Card Recommendations for AmigaOS 4.x

 That is not to say that the Radeon HD 4350 is a bad card; because that would be wrong.
 After all, it has greater capabilities than older generation cards.
 However, if you have spent money on a new PCIe capable Amiga, then get a graphics card with performance to match.
 A mid-range to high-end card would make much more sense.

 So, which card would be best?
-My suggestion would be to choose a card from the Radeon HD 4000 series.
-Sure, the 2000 and 3000 series will work, but why bother?
-You are unlikely to save money, and the 4000 series have more capabilities.
-Likewise, the Radeon X1000 series will work just fine.
-However, they are getting harder to find, and they have more limitations.
+My suggestion would be to choose a card from the Radeon HD 5000/6000 series.
+Sure, the 2000 - 4000 series will work, but why bother?
+You are unlikely to save money, and the newer series have more capabilities.
+The 5000/6000 series will also have 3D support soon via Warp3D drivers (as at 12 November 2012), which is another reason to choose one of them.
 The only reason that I can think of to use an older card is because you happen to have a spare one lying around.

 The next question is which specific model within the range.
 Well, that depends entirely on what you are looking for, and how much you are willing to pay.
 For example, you may be like me, and want high performance, but not the noise that typically comes with it.
 The first GLSL capable card that I ever used was the Radeon X800 that I used for my university research.
 At the time it was the most powerful graphics card ever made.
 It also sounded like a rumbling jet when running under load.
 I like quieter machines, particularly if they are located in my bedroom.
-I have found the HIS Radeon HD 4850 iCooler IV, and the Sapphire Radeon HD 4890 Vapor-X. Both of these are quieter than the other models with active cooling.
-For absolute silence, the highest performance card that I could find was the Gigabyte Radeon HD4850 1 GB GV-R485MC-1GI, which is passively cooled.
-The next step down is the Sapphire Radeon HD 4650 Ultimate Edition, which is a passively cooled card.
-They did make a Radeon HD 4670 Ultimate Edition too, but it is no longer available.
-There is also the HIS Radeon HD 4650 iSilence
+The HIS iCooler and iceQ are quieter than most, and the Sapphire Vapor-X series are advertised as being quiet too.

 What about VRAM?
 Generally speaking, more is better, but more VRAM also uses more power (e.g., GDDR5 has a reputation for being power hungry).
 Having said that, even 512 MiB is significantly more than existing Amiga OS 4.x users with Radeon cards are used to.
 Unlike the older Radeon cards, these cards do not have the split device problem that prevented most 256 MiB card owners from using the full 256 MiB.
 The drivers will eventually be able to use all of the available VRAM.
 However, there is one slight issue.
 Picasso96 assumes that all VRAM is accessible via the CPU, but this assumption no longer applies.
 Only the first 256 MiB on these cards is actually directly accessible and the rest is only directly accessible by the GPU.
 This was most likely done to avoid running out of addressing space (2 GiB of VRAM would only leave 2 GiB for all other devices and RAM on a 32-bit system).
 Regardless, as a consequence Picasso96 will only be able to use 256 MiB.
 I can almost hear people saying, "but I thought that you said..."
 Yes, the rest of the VRAM will still be used.
 The 3D drivers will be able to make full use of the additional VRAM, and I am investigating additional possible uses.
 The current drivers (as on Saturday 15 January 2011) already use the additional VRAM as a temporary buffer for overlapped blits.